AlcoholRehabHelp Logo

 What is Binge Drinking?

-However, BAC levels are different for everyone.
+However, BAC levels are different for everyone since your BAC level depends on several factors.

 It’s important to note that not all binge drinkers are alcohol misusers.
 While binge drinkers have control over their excessive drinking, alcohol abusers continue to drink despite the consequences.